whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 The Haudenosaunee have their beautiful Thanksgiving Address, where they methodically name many kinds of life and give thanks for the gifts of each one.
 Okanagan woman Jeannette Armstrong described how they love other species as brothers and sisters.
 Potawatomi woman Robin Kimmerer described how humans are the "younger brothers of Creation" and our older nonhuman siblings can teach many gifts of wisdom.

+I grew up learning to give thanks to God by closing my eyes and trying to ignore my surroundings so I could focus on the prayer.
+I prayed by thinking thoughts in my head, directed to my idea or feeling of God.
+And I thanked my mental idea of God for all the good things in my life.**

+Instead of closing my senses and thinking a prayer to my idea of God, I practiced keeping all my senses wide open and giving thanks to all the beings directly for their gifts.
+Instead of just having the feeling of gratitude or giving thanks vaguely, I practiced noticing the practical ways each being helped me or contributed to the web of life all around -- by teaching me something, feeding me, shading the soil so it would stay moist, and more.
+Paying attention and noticing all the gifts I received was the path to cultivating _a practical, aware gratitude_ for the gifts of life.**

+Once I started seeing nonhumans as teachers and feeling grateful for them, I started learning lessons too.
 I'll never forget my first clear lesson from a nonhuman, a hunting lesson from red-shouldered hawks.
 I was walking through a forest and observed a single hawk flying and screeching overhead.
 Red-shouldered hawks like to hunt small animals like mice and shrews, so I knew they all would be acutely aware of the predator flying above.
-I assumed the hawk wasn't interested in hunting, since otherwise, why make so much noise?
+I assumed the hawk wasn't interested in hunting, since otherwise, why make so much noise?**

 I looked up through the forest canopy just in time to notice a second, silent hawk flying to the first one.
 Once they were together, the loud hawk flew in one direction screeching, and the silent hawk flew in the opposite direction.
 If I were a little mouse, I might feel relief at hearing the loud hawk fly away, and if I relaxed my guard I might not notice the silent hawk flying right over me!
 The hawks taught me a way to use deception while hunting.
 They also taught me to question my assumptions.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #1</div>
+<div class="rev-act-body">Go outside and find a nonhuman to observe closely.
+Taking a tree for example: What are the tree's gifts?
+One way to find out is to ask "what would be different if the tree weren't there?"
+Does the tree provide nest sites for birds?
+Does it give you privacy or provide beautiful greenery?
+Does it hold the soil in place to prevent erosion?
+Consider all the gifts you can observe, and practice feeling grateful for them.</div></div>

 ### The Second Core Spiritual Practice: Giving My Sacred Gifts